simon-brooke/wildwood/doc/Bialowieza.md

 This means that every implementation of the `wildwood.knowledge-accessor/Accessor` protocol must transduce whatever token its backing store uses as the primary key for an object to `:id` when it performs a `fetch` operation.

+## Major components of Bialowieza

+### Knowledge Accessors

+The `wildwood.knowledge-accessor/Accessor` protocol defines a bidirectional transducer which can fetch data from whatever storage representation the calling application uses into the representation defined by `wildwood.schema`.

+### Advocates

+The `wildwood.advocate/Advocate` protocol describes an agent which can take part in decision processes.

+### The engine itself

+The engine is implemented by the namespace `wildwood.bialowieza`.

+### Inference processes

+Advocates are entitled to use whatever inference processes they like, but they have access to `wildwood.dengine`, which is an implementation of the DTree engine described in the chapter on [Arboretum](Arboretum.html) adapted to propositions as defined in `wildwood.schema`.

 ## Thoughts on the shape of a knowledge base